Insight - Cuba Inc. open to foreign capitalists, but within limits

 Those who have been successful have simple advice: be flexible and listen to Cuban officials, because they will tell you exactly what they want.

 "There are foreigners who come here with an attitude of superiority.
 In other words, 'We're going to show the Cubans.'
-In general, those are the ones who fail spectacularly," said Alexandre Carpenter, co-president of cigarette-maker Brascuba, a joint venture between Cuba and the Brazilian subsidiary of British American Tobacco.
+In general, those are the ones who fail spectacularly," said Alexandre Carpenter, co-president of cigarette-maker Brascuba, a joint venture between Cuba and the Brazilian subsidiary of British American Tobacco (BATS.L).

 There is no escaping the state's central planning.
 Foreign firms in joint ventures must order raw materials a year ahead of time.
 Property is leased from the state, it is not up for sale.

 Cuba regularly draws up a portfolio of projects it wants foreigners to help with.
-The latest one, issued in November, outlines 246, most of them joint ventures, that need investments totaling $8.7 billion.
+The latest one, issued in November, outlines 246, most of them joint ventures, that need investments totalling $8.7 billion.

 In one of the most attractive sectors, tourism, the portfolio lists five hotel construction projects; two golf resort developments; and contracts to manage 33 existing hotels.